erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

    python3.12 -m pip install lxml

-**Import a DataFrame From Another Library Using the DataFrame Interchange Standard.**
+**Import a DataFrame From Another Library Using the DataFrame Interchange Protocol.**

-Keep in mind that a DataFrame standard is supported across the Python ecosystem.
+If you're dealing with a flavor of dataframe other than pandas, keep in mind that it may support the DataFrame interchange protocol.

 .. code-block:: python